Apple Card let’s cardholders access their cash back same-day – but how does this work?

 With most rewards cards, you’d see your rewards appear in your account at the end of the billing period.
 But with Apple Card, users earn Daily Cash – meaning they have access to rewards the same day the charge posts to their account.

 Since Daily Cash is an untraditional rewards feature, it is important to understand just how earning cash back on the Apple Card works.
 That way, you can ensure you are making the most of your spending.

 The first step to Daily Cash is spending with your Apple Card.
 Cardholders earn 3 percent on all Apple purchases – including in-app transactions, subscriptions to services like Apple Music and Apple product purchases.
 If you pay for an Uber or Uber Eats order with Apple Pay, you’ll earn 3 percent cash back on that order.
 The same is true when you pay for Walgreens (or Duane Reade) purchases with Apple Pay or when paying with Apple Pay at a T-Mobile store.
+Finally, gas, car washes or in-store purchases at an Exxon or Mobil fuel station will earn 3 percent.
 You can also earn 2 percent cash back anytime you pay with Apple Pay.
 All other purchases earn 1 percent cash back.

 As your purchases are tracked in the Apple Wallet app, you can see just how much cash back you’ll be earning from a particular transaction.
 Every day, your allotted rewards are added straight to your Apple Cash card.

 From an Apple Cash card (which is built directly into your Apple Wallet app), users can immediately spend their cash back.
 The card can be used to make purchases via Apple Pay, send money to friends and family over iMessage or even transfer funds directly to your bank account.